Orlík killers: Aleš Katovský

-Leorent Lipovec
+Leorent Lipoveci

 The second murder took place on 9 January 1992.
-On that date, Kuna had arranged to sell a weapon to Leorent Lipovec, a waiter who had immigrated from Kosovo.
-The deal was to take place at Kuna's apartment in Rudná, but unbeknownst to them, Lipovec had armed himself with a knife just in case he was attacked.
+On that date, Kuna had arranged to sell a weapon to Leorent Lipoveci, a waiter who had immigrated from Kosovo.
+The deal was to take place at Kuna's apartment in Rudná, but unbeknownst to them, Lipoveci had armed himself with a knife just in case he was attacked.
 While browsing the suitcase full of weapons, Černý suddenly shot him in the head, frightening both Kopáč and Kuna.
 Kopáč later testified that Černý replied to their shock by claiming that "[He] was the Joker!", and since then, they referred to him as "Pacient" (The Patient, alluding to a psychiatric hospital).
 The trio gathered 30,000 koruna from this killing.

 At this time, Kuna came up with the idea of disposing of the corpse by stuffing it into a barrel, which he had prepared in advance, and pouring lye over it.
-Kopáč was initially unconvinced, but Kuna and Černý nevertheless stuffed Lipovec's body inside, poured lye and water over it, and then boiled it.
+Kopáč was initially unconvinced, but Kuna and Černý nevertheless stuffed Lipoveci's body inside, poured lye and water over it, and then welded the barrel.
 All three then loaded the barrel into a borrowed Avia truck and went to the Žďákov Bridge, where, like Katovský, threw it into the water.

 After the murder, Černý started wearing the dead man's gold chain.
-He also expressed interest in appropriating Lipovec's apartment, but was dissuaded by Kopáč.
+He also expressed interest in appropriating Lipoveci's apartment but was dissuaded by Kopáč.
 Using their victim's car, the trio drove to Weiden in der Oberpfalz, Germany, parked the car in front of a hypermarket and then drove back home.

 Vlastimil Hodr

 Hodr, an antique dealer, was shot in the head near a gas station on Plzeňská Street in Prague by Černý, who wanted to steal a golden seal he was carrying on his person.
 He then contacted Kuna and Kopáč to help dismember the body, as Hodr was too big and could not fit in the barrel at all.
-After finishing the procedure, they stuffed the remains and threw off the bridge into the water.
+After finishing the procedure, they stuffed the remains and threw them off the bridge into the water.
 The stolen seal was never recovered.